-- Affirmative Consent.
-For "affirmative consent" to be present, the following characteristics must be met: - Consent can be communicated by word oraction; - Consent must be mutually understandable; - o Consent must be informed, knowing, voluntary, and freely and actively given.
+For "affirmative consent" to be present, the following characteristics must be met:

+- 1. Consent can be communicated by word or action; - 2.
+Consent must be mutually understandable; - 3.
+Consent must be informed, knowing, voluntary, and freely and actively given.

 Consent must be obtained for every sexual activity and at each escalation in the level of sexual activity (e.g., consent to kissing is not consent to fondling; consent to fondling is not consent to intercourse).